Why is the City of New Westminster installing advanced meters?

 Advanced meters are a critical step to modernizing the City’s electrical grid and will enable the New Westminster Electrical Utility to continue to provide reliable service as well as offer new features and benefits to customers.
-Advanced meters will allow customers to make more informed decisions about their energy consumption which can lead to more savings.
+Detailed consumption information from advanced meters will help customers make more informed decisions about their energy consumption, which can lead to more savings.

 Are the new meters safe?

 Advanced meters communicate using safe, secure low-level radio signals.
 The signals from the meters are much lower than common household devices such as Wi-Fi routers, cell phones and baby monitors.

 All electrical meters must pass strict safety and accuracy measures set by federal authorities such as Health Canada and Measurement Canada.
 The meters we have selected are compliant with all appropriate standards and operate far below exposure limits set by Health Canada

 Advanced meters measure electricity use.
 They can measure this in time blocks, e.g. kilowatts per hour, which can help you better understand how your use affects your bill.
 No personal identifiers, such as names or addresses are stored within the meter.

 What privacy measures have been put in place?